Last Updated on August 25, 2021 by Varghese Summersett Family Law Group

 - The child’s spring break

 These orders may be modified to be in line with a child’s best interest.
 One reason why a court may modify an order is if a parent previously had little to no contact with a child, and the child is very young.
 The court may implement a Modified Possession Order, where the noncustodial parent gets shorter visits until another plan is found to be in the best interest of the child.
-If you want to learn more, check out our blog post about the Standard Possession Order.

 Can you modify a Texas child custody order?